Ahooker90/LLaVA_Blog/README.md

 ## Conlusion

 Visual language models such as LLaVA show huge potential for providing new tools for human moderation.
 While they may not work out of the box for specific use cases, they may be fine-tuned or prompted to provide additional performance boost.
-In this work we showed the following things:
+In this work we showed the following:

 - Broad overview of LLaVA
 - Showed how to set up LLaVA for inference